Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Cross-reality location privacy protection framework in 6G-enabled vehicular metaverses

 \item \textbf{Edge Servers:} Edge servers function as the bridge between the physical and virtual spaces in 6G-enabled vehicular metaverses.
 Equipped with larger computing and storage resources than AVs, they manage the full lifecycle of AI agents, including creation, synchronization, execution, and migration.
 In the 6G-enabled vehicular metaverse, edge servers can be terrestrial RSUs or LEO satellites, where satellite nodes act as 6G base stations to compensate for poor terrestrial connectivity in remote areas~\cite{sheng2023coverage}.

 \item \textbf{Adversaries:} Adversaries may exist in both physical and virtual spaces and are considered to possess prior knowledge about target AVs.
-This consideration is reasonable, as the driving route and social interaction pattern of an AV often exhibit temporal regularity~\cite{wang2023location}.
-In the physical space, adversaries can eavesdrop on broadcast sensitive information of AVs when they request LBS.
+This consideration is reasonable, as the driving routes and social interaction patterns of an AV often exhibit temporal regularity~\cite{wang2023location}.
+In the physical space, adversaries can eavesdrop on sensitive information broadcast by AVs when they request LBS.
 In the virtual space, adversaries may be malicious AI agents or metaverse service providers aiming to infer user locations, particularly during AI agent migrations.
 Furthermore, adversaries across physical and virtual spaces may share information to launch collusive inference attacks to associate an AV with its AI agent, posing a significant threat to the location privacy of on-board users~\cite{luo2023privacy}. \end{itemize}

-\subsection{Hybrid Action-based Cross-reality Privacy Protection Mechanism}
+\subsection{Hybrid action-based cross-reality privacy protection mechanism}

-To conceal user location in 6G-enabled vehicular metaverses, the proposed cross-reality location privacy protection framework adopts a hybrid action mechanism consisting of a continuous action for location perturbation in the physical space and a discrete action for privacy-aware AI agent migration in virtual spaces.
+To conceal user location in 6G-enabled vehicular metaverses, the proposed cross-reality location privacy protection framework adopts a hybrid action mechanism consisting of a continuous action for location perturbation in the physical space and a discrete action for privacy-aware AI agent migration in the virtual space.
 See the details below.